Notlassian/Noinfluence/README.md

 ## Important Notes

-**Note**: For access to the environment files for the test environment, please contact **Ryan**.
+**Note**: For access to the environment files for the test environment, please contact **Ryan Trickett**.
 You must place one in the /api folder and one in the /frontend.

-**Note**: If you rebuild the environment, make sure to destruct it before launching it again as the database and the API containers will not be in sync.
+**Note**: If you rebuild the environment, make sure to destruct it before running it again as the database and the API containers will not be in sync.